-M539 Introduction to Music Bibliography (2 cr.) and reading knowledge of two non-English languages as demonstrated by musicology department examination.
+M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher and reading knowledge of two non-English languages as demonstrated by musicology department examination.
 The first must be German, French, Italian, Latin, Spanish, or Russian; the second should be relevant to the student's research area.

+Orchestral Conducting

-Orchestral Conducting Master of Music in Orchestral Conducting
+Master of Music in Orchestral Conducting